khru/nailted/README.md

  **I've try to use github actions to validate the testing pipelines, but I've did not want to lose much time, so it's not added on the first release**

+ In a normal situation I would have created 2 repositories that way I could have use github actions as well as husky on commit